 Global Major Stock Indices Retraced

-The global major stock indexes climbed higher for the third week in a row.
+Global Major Stock Indices retraced.
+They climbed higher for the third week in a row.
 The US S&P 500 Index retraced from its bottom and erased all the losses from this year to date, a little hard to believe considering the scale of the economic shocks brought on by the Covid-19 pandemic.

 The Information Technology sector, which has supported much of the rally over the past two months.
 It appears reopening of financial and industrial exposed stocks are more attractive to new money entering the market.
 Airlines, cruise lines and mall stocks generally traded higher.
 The Russel 2000 US Index has outperformed the other major US Indices.